 Our team were pushed to their limits as they ran through mud and water, crawled under barbed wire, and jumped over fire pits to raise funds for the Sumatran Orangutan Society (SOS).
 It was a brutal and rewarding day for the team, as they completed the Spartan Race raising a healthy £250 through our fundraising page.

 We would like to congratulate our team for taking on this tremendous challenge and for all their training leading up to the event.
-As a company we always strive to make a real impact, and it’s fantastic to see these efforts reflected personally in our staff.
+As a company we always strive to make a real impact, especially on matters related to sustainability and the world’s environment, and it’s fantastic to see these efforts reflected personally in our staff.